benwinby/case_studies/README.md

 - Analysis
 - Presentation

-These case studies have been anonymised to protect the companies, and any data shared has been anonymised.
+These case studies have been anonymised to protect the companies, and any data included has been anonymised.

 ## [Company 1](/company_1)